estockwell-alpert/FormDeletionsModule/README.md

 This module is for **Sitecore Forms**; it will not work with WFFM.

-Tested in Sitecore 9.1.0; other versions coming soon.
+Tested in Sitecore 9.2.0; other versions coming soon.

+*Note* The Export currently works in 10.0, but the Delete feature does not work because the Database Tables have different names in 10.0.
+This compatibility will be coming soon.

 **Dependent on the following libraries:**
 System;